 Sadly, TIAA’s land grabbing is not limited to the U.S. In Brazil, TIAA now owns over 800,000 acres mostly in the northeastern Cerrado savanna region, having evaded Brazil’s own law against foreign land ownership through a confusing array of domestic subsidiaries, with the result being massive deforestation aggravating climate change.
 TIAA also has massive stake in equally destructive palm oil plantations in Malaysia and Indonesia that have destroyed tropical rainforests, displaced indigenous peoples, and now threaten endangered species such as the orangutan.
 TIAA is a major bankroller behind the IOI Corporation, as well – another notorious palm oil developer – which has been implicated in human rights abuses in Nigeria and Uganda.

-Indigenous peoples across the globe are still demanding return of their homelands stolen by colonial powers long ago, and 150+ years after the Civil War and the Emancipation Proclamation, freed slaves in the U.S. are still waiting for their promised “Forty Acres and a Mule.”
+Indigenous peoples across the globe are still demanding return of their homelands stolen by colonial powers long ago, and 150+ years after the Civil War and the Emancipation Proclamation, formerly enslaved African Americans in the U.S. are still waiting for their promised “Forty Acres and a Mule.”
 If there is to be a genuine just transition in agriculture, there must also be agrarian reform enabling more people to farm – not less.
 Speculative absentee landowners such as TIAA should not be allowed to expropriate such a vital resource for their own private short-term interest.
 Like water and seed, land is part of the commons and should be made widely available to everyone.

 You Can Help Hold TIAA Accountable for its Global Land Grabbing!

 Contact UW-Madison Chancellor, Rebecca Blank, and ask what she is doing to stop TIAA’s abusive land grabbing practices.
 Tel.
 608-262-9946 Email: firstname.lastname@example.org